Subcontractor and not been paid?

 There are various construction lien options available to Subcontractors however a specialist contract lawyer is always the best port of call for this scenario, usually prior to the start of any proposed subcontract work.

 Following the expiry of the normal requested terms for payment, A Subcontractor that has not been paid will need to take swift action.
 It is well know that the ‘last payment’ is often not made by the main contractor.
 Sometimes Limited companies are formed specifically for one particular project so a swift debt collection action is needed.

-If you are a subcontractor, it doe snot matter if you are a self employed contractor or a Small Business, you deserve to be paid for the services you have provided.
+If you are a subcontractor and not been paid, take action.
+It does not matter if you are a self employed contractor or a Small Business, you deserve to be paid for the services you have provided.

 When can Contractors withhold payment from Subcontractors?

 The Main contractor is lawfully able to refrain from payment if the work or goods supplied by a subcontractor are deemed not fit for purpose.
 Evidence of this should always be provided along with the option to rectify any shortcomings.

 Quite often there is an agreement in place along with any retainers for subcontracting work provided.
 It is always advisable to read and sub-contract agreement thoroughly.
 This will avoid confusion and possible disputes once the subcontract work has been completed.
 The contract should also include any penalties etc for delays in completion.

 A dodgy main contractor can always find a spurious way to avoid paying their subcontractors.
 It pays to do your homework on any prospective contract work you are considering doing to avoid this scenario.

 If you are reading this then it is likely you are a subcontractor that has not been paid for work done.
 Do not lose patience, you are not the only subcontractor that has not been paid on time.
 Getting payment is probably essential to your financial well being and often mental well being.
 Being owed money is one of the most frustrating aspects of being a subcontractor or small business owner.